Blockstream/satellite/doc/dual-satellite.md

 blocksat-cli --cfg rx2 btc --concat
 ```

-### TBS5927 USB Receiver
+### TBS USB Receiver

-With a TBS5927 USB receiver, you would ordinarily run the following sequence
+With a TBS 5927 or 5520SE USB receiver, you would ordinarily run the following
-of commands:
+sequence of commands:

 1. Initial configurations:
 ```